paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-015-emergency-rail-services.md

 ### Statutory Notes

 #### References in Text
 Section 77 of the Bankruptcy Act, referred to in text, was classified to section 205 of former Title 11, Bankruptcy.
 The Bankruptcy Act (act July 1, 1898, ch.
 541, 30 Stat.
-544, as amended) was repealed effective Oct.
+544) was repealed effective Oct.
 1, 1979, by Pub.
 L. 95–598, §§ 401(a), 402(a), Nov.
 6, 1978, 92 Stat.
 2682, section 101 of which enacted revised Title 11.
 For current provisions relating to railroad reorganization, see subchapter IV (§ 1161 et seq.) of chapter 11 of Title 11.

 <a id="section-667"></a>